PoliticalGraveyard.com

 Brooks, Neil, Jr. — of Kokomo, Howard County, Ind.
 Democrat.
 Delegate to Democratic National Convention from Indiana, 1972.
 Still living as of 1972.

 Brooks, Norene J. — of Grand Rapids, Kent County, Mich.
 Democrat.
-Delegate to Democratic National Convention from Michigan, 1960; candidate in primary for Michigan state house of representatives from Kent County 3rd District, 1960.
+Delegate to Democratic National Convention from Michigan, 1960; candidate for Michigan state house of representatives from Kent County 3rd District, 1960.
 Female.
 Still living as of 1960.

 Brooks, O. Houston See Ocie Houston Brooks